KSP-KOS/KOS/doc/source/structures/orbits/orbit.rst

 .. attribute:: Orbit:VELOCITY

-    :type: :struct:`Vector`
+    :type: :struct:`OrbitableVelocity`
     :access: Get only

     The current velocity of whatever the object is that is in this orbit.
+Be aware that this is not just a velocity vector, but a structure containing both the orbital and surface velocity vectors as a pair.
+(See :struct:`OrbitableVelocity`).

 .. attribute:: Orbit:NEXTPATCH